The very best places to experience Día de Muertos in 2026!

 Tlaquepaque is a small “pueblo magico” within the metropolis of Guadalajara, one of the biggest cities in Mexico.
 Tlaquepaque, despite being hard to pronounce (tla-qu-pa-ke) is a fabulous place to visit at any time of year.
 Its streets are lively, there are numerous galleries and artisan shops, there’s music everywhere and the ice creams are delicious.

-In Tlaquepaque, according to locals, Día de los Muertos is less about remembrance and more about partying.
-Last year (2022), it was estimated that around 20,000 people attended the (mostly free) 120 Day of the Dead events in Tlaquepaque over the three days of festivities so you can be assured that even if the schedule isn’t released in time for you booking your trip, there will be extreme fun to be had in this small town.
+In Tlaquepaque, according to locals, Día de Muertos is less about remembrance and more about partying.
+In 2022, it was estimated that around 20,000 people attended the (mostly free) 120 Day of the Dead events in Tlaquepaque over the three days of festivities so you can be assured that even if the schedule isn’t released in time for you booking your trip, there will be extreme fun to be had in this small town.

-What to Do at Día de los Muertos in Tlaquepaque
+What to do during Día de Muertos in Tlaquepaque

 🗝 Walk around the streets of Tlaquepaque enjoying the atmosphere, the catrinas, giant skulls and papel picado strung everywhere.